aptosis/aptos-framework/packages/move-stdlib/README.md

-# `@aptosis/faucet-sdk`
+# @aptosis/move-stdlib

-TypeScript SDK for the Aptosis faucet.
+TypeScript SDK for `MoveStdlib`.

 ## License

-The Aptosis Faucet SDK is licensed under the Apache License, Version 2.0.
+The MoveStdlib SDK is licensed under the Apache License, Version 2.0.